-Regarding its System of Governance, Maas Lloyd has a Management Board of two Management and a Supervisory Board members of four members.
-Within the Supervisory Board, two members represent the ultimate shareholders and two fully independent members are represented.
+Regarding its System of Governance, Maaslloyd has a Management Board of two members and a Supervisory Board members of three members (per 9th of December 2022 since the ownership of the company was transferred).
+Within the Supervisory Board, one member represents the ultimate shareholders and two independent members are represented.